 On 2 November 2016, Defence held an information session to update the Williamtown community on the human health risks from PFAS contamination in the area.
 It is an important resource on the human health risks of PFAS and includes everything Defence currently knows about the health risks in Williamtown.
 It showed what information Defence has been given on health risks, combined with what Defence knows about the use of local land.
 In doing so, it informed residents which locations and products carried most risk from PFAS contamination.
 Residents who are concerned about their intake of PFAS should view this presentation to gain an understanding of the risks to them.

-On 1 August 2016, Defence conducted an information session to explain the upcoming human health risk assessment.
-It described what kinds of activities would be undertaken in this assessment, and the possible health risks which might be identified.
-It also provided early information on the kinds of environmental activities Defence plans to implement.
-The presentation answers questions raised by earlier sessions on health and environmental issues, and poses new ones for future Defence investigations.
+Defence conducted an information session on 9 August and community walk-in sessions on 10 August 2016 to explain the upcoming human health risk assessment.
+The sessions described what kinds of activities would be undertaken in this assessment, and the possible health risks which might be identified.
+They also provided early information on the kinds of environmental activities Defence plans to implement.
+The presentation answered questions raised by earlier sessions on health and environmental issues, and posed new ones for future Defence investigations.

 On 23 June 2016, Defence held a presentation and information session for the Williamtown community reference group, comprised of Defence and non-Defence attendees.
 The session gave a basic overview of where PFAS came from, why it was used, and how it can potentially be removed from the area.
 It delivered an overview of RAAF Base Williamtown’s history, including its use of firefighting foams in the past.
 It also showed the results of some remediation trial programs.